 A further report of a significant injury involving a kid was connected to the Peloton Tread+.
 In February 2021, a 3-year-old kid was trapped under Tread+ exercise equipment and sustained a severe brain injury, according to a report.

-Several lawsuits have been filed against Peloton concerning their premium treadmill, the Peloton Tread+.
-The business is being investigated for possible safety risks related to its well-liked exercise equipment amid complaints of injuries and even fatalities.
+Several Peloton injury lawsuits have been filed against the manufacturer concerning their premium treadmill, the Peloton Tread+.
+The company is being investigated for possible safety risks related to its well-liked exercise equipment amid complaints of injuries and even fatalities.